How do I book you?

 How did you get into this?

-I went home and vowed to learn how to spin glow sticks... from there it was a natural progression to fire.
+Anyways, I went home and vowed to learn how to spin glow sticks... a few months later, I joined an organization of fire spinners and have been spinning ever since.

 Do you spin fire indoors?